Star Wars: Battlefront II’s Janina Gavankar throws down the gauntlet at triple-A gaming

 “Stop pretending you know how to create content for something you don’t even use,” Gavankara said archly.

-So she decided to create own.
+So she decided to create her own.
 And the major difference is that she actually uses the new platforms that she wants to bring her game to.
 She has been baking in transmedia potential from the beginning.

 “In our time developing the world, we’re thinking about how we can make a VR experience, an AR experience, an interactive experience in any way, working in branching dialogue,” said Gavankar.
 “These things are really important if you want to keep creating and keep bridging the gaps between these mediums.”